 For the album’s twentieth anniversary, I spoke with Neufville about recording one of the more definitive R&B albums from the 1990s.

 What is the story behind the forming of the duo?

 We were the first artists signed to A Touch of Jazz by Jazzy Jeff.
 We were students at Temple University.
 We met Jazzy Jeff because we were students in Philadelphia, and we would enter talent shows to pay our bills.
 Word got to him that there were these girls at Temple University who could sing.
 Somebody introduced us to him, and he took us under his wing and formed A Touch of Jazz production company.
 While we were working with Jazzy Jeff, he was working with Will Smith on their Homebase album, which went platinum.
 During that time, Will Smith was going back and forth to California because he was pursuing an acting career.
 So Quincy Jones and Benny Medina were very instrumental in that transition for Will.
 With the amount of hours that my partner Jean and I spent at the studio, we in turn got to meet Benny Medina.
 Benny Medina saw us play and sing when we were separate artists, but we were roommates, too.
 He suggested to us that we should become a group.
-So – we said OK, and that’s how we became a group.
+So we said okay, and that’s how we became a group.
 It was Benny Medina’s idea.
 This happened during a random sighting at a studio.

 During that time, it was rare to see two women as a duo.
 Can you explain the process that Jean and you went through to become a group, since you were solo artists in the beginning?
 How long did it take you all to get acclimated to each other’s styles to make it work?